TanStack/table/README.md

 - `headers: Array<Column>`
   - **Required**
   - The columns in this header group.
-- `getRowProps: Function(?props)`
+- `getHeaderGroupProps: Function(?props)`
   - **Required**
   - This function is used to resolve any props needed for this header group's row.
-  - You can use the `getHeaderRowProps` hook to extend its functionality.
+  - You can use the `getHeaderGroupProps` hook to extend its functionality.
   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**

 ### `Column` Properties